THINK OUTSIDE THE TOY BOX™

 I’ve run seven marathons and competed in collegiate and masters artistic swimming.
 Apparently, I like structure, suffering, and sequins.

+Toys are a great gift at any age.
 Play is not a phase you grow out of.
 There is a toy for every occasion and stage of life.
 Expect it as my gift.

 We stopped treating content, people, and wins like one-off moments and started building on them.
 Once you see it, you can’t unsee it, and honestly, you start wondering how you ever worked the old way.